dimanikulin/dimanikulin/PublishHow.md

 When using a quote or definition from another source, it must be cited using an in-line link so we are giving attribution and the reader can verify the information.

 However, we would prefer that these papers share a uniquely GL perspective and that the content is 100% original.

-# Tell the story not just poor facts
-TBD

 # Engage people for a dialog
 Content shall ask for an opinion.
 Also please answer possible all questions in the comments